 Gray Fox (#12-14)

 Terrestrials (various) (#12-18)

 A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Caldwell Creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.

 Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

 Caldwell Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 The nearest major airport to Caldwell Creek is Erie International Airport, which is about an hour away from your destination.
 Another option would be Pittsburgh International Airport, which would only add another hour to your journey.
 You can travel to any major or municipal airport in Western Pennsylvania and arrive at Caldwell Creek after a couple hours of scenic driving.

 There is nothing like sleeping under the stars after a full day of fishing.
 Oil Creek Campground is located near Caldwell Creek and they provide a tranquil experience and reasonable rates.
-If you would rather rest indoors after your fly fishing adventure, Quality Inn & Suites is nearby and offers comfortable accommodations for low prices.
+If you would rather rest indoors after your fly fishing adventure, Quality Inn & Suites is nearby and offers comfortable accomodations for low prices.